BBMak: 1996–1998: Formation and debut

-1999-2001: Breakthrough and Sooner or Later
+1999–2001: Breakthrough and Sooner or Later

-The group's debut single "Back Here" was initially released in August 1999 in the United Kingdom, reaching only number 37 on the UK Singles chart that month.
+The group's debut single "Back Here" was initially released in August 1999 in the United Kingdom, reaching only number 37 on the UK singles chart that month.
 The group did not achieve breakthrough success until their debut in North America.
 The group performed live at Walt Disney World's Epcot park in February 2000; their performance was recorded for an episode of Disney Channel in Concert which focused on both BBMak and M2M and aired on 29 April on Disney Channel.
 BBMak's debut album, Sooner or Later, was released in the United States on 16 May 2000, peaking at number 38 on the Billboard 200.
 "Back Here" reached number 13 on the US Billboard Hot 100 chart in July 2000.
-"Back Here" was subsequently re-released as a single in the UK on 12 February 2001, and the single eventually climbed to No. 5 on the UK Singles Chart and No. 1 for 11 weeks on the US adult contemporary chart.
+"Back Here" was subsequently re-released as a single in the UK on 12 February 2001, and the single eventually climbed to No. 5 on the UK singles chart and No. 1 for 11 weeks on the US adult contemporary chart.
 The album would eventually go on to sell over one million copies.

 The band appeared in episodes of the ABC show All My Children in May 2000 and opened for Britney Spears on the North American leg of her Oops!...
 I Did It Again Tour tour.
 BBMak closed out the year with a sold out 26-date US concert tour and a live performance on MTV's Times Square New Year's Eve 2001 special.
 The band's next single, "Still on Your Side", was released in 2001 and reached No. 8 in the UK and No. 54 in the US, respectively.
 That year, BBMak released a DVD called Sooner or Later: Our First Year in America.
 The band released their third single, "Ghost of You and Me", on 11 May 2001; it peaked at No. 8 on the US adult contemporary chart.
 The band also appeared on an episode of Disney Channel series Even Stevens.
 BBMak continued to tour U.S. stadiums in 2001 as a supporting act for NSYNC on the PopOdyssey tour.

 In July 2001, the group's track "Miss You More" was featured on the soundtrack to The Princess Diaries.
-In October of that year, Christian Burns' vocals were featured along with those of 'N Sync's Lance Bass and Joey Fatone, Mandy Moore and True Vibe on the single "On the Line" for the film of the same name; the group's song "Don't Look Down" was also featured on the soundtrack.
+In October of that year, Christian Burns' vocals were featured along with those of NSYNC's Lance Bass and Joey Fatone, Mandy Moore and True Vibe on the single "On the Line" for the film of the same name; the group's song "Don't Look Down" was also featured on the soundtrack.
 In 2002, the band covered the song "Always Know Where You Are" by John Rzeznik of the Goo Goo Dolls for Disney's Treasure Planet soundtrack.
 BBMak also covered the song "Do You Believe in Magic" for Disney's Peter Pan sequel, Return to Never Land.